CommandShiftHQ/styling-react/README.md

 - Create some style declarations for the About component
 - Import your styles into the About component
 - Apply styling to the relevant jsx elements for the styles you've created

-Extension:

-- Create a media query and/or css transition for the react logo

 <br />